petecs/android-DiceRoller/README.md

 ## Description

-An Android application using the Kotlin language that simulates rolling dice.
+An Android application that simulates a dice roll.

 ## Demo